noprompt/frak/README.md

 directed acyclic word graph (DAWG).

-By using a DAWG it might be possible to produce more efficient patterns which consider both common prefixes and suffixes.
-This might reduce both backtracking and overall pattern size.
+By using a DAWG it might be possible to produce more efficient patterns which consider common prefixes and suffixes.
+This could reduce backtracking and overall pattern size.

 ## And now for something completely different